Petar Planić: Return to Asia

 In 2018, he joined Liga 1 Indonesia club PSIS Semarang.
 After a series of frequent injuries, the club decided not to renew his contract for another season.
 He would return to Asia in 2019 to play with Chattogram Abahani in Bangladesh.

 His third and final spell in Asia was in the Dhivehi Premier League with Maziya in 2020.
 He helped Maziya qualify for the 2020 AFC Cup after securing the league title.

 Return to Europe

 Following his short stint in Southeast Asia, he returned to the Balkan region in 2019 to play with OFK Sloga Gornje Crnjelovo in the second tier of Bosnia.

 On 18 March 2021, he signed up for the Icelandic 1st division club Þór Akureyri.
 In his debut season in Iceland, he appeared in 17 matches.
 After a season with Akureyri, he departed from the club.

 Canada

 In the summer of 2022, he played abroad in the Canadian Soccer League with the Serbian White Eagles.
 He helped the Serbs in securing the regular-season title including a playoff berth.
 Planić played in the second round of the postseason against Continentals where the White Eagles were eliminated.
+He re-signed with the Serbs for the 2023 season where he participated in the Royal CSL Cup final where Toronto Falcons defeated the White Eagles in a penalty shootout.
+The Serbs would finish the 2023 campaign as runners-up to Scarborough SC in the regular season.

+He returned for his third season and helped Serbia win the Royal CSL Cup against Scarborough.
+He also contributed to securing the 2024 regular season title.